ElToberino/Tobers_Multidisplay_XXL/README.md

 <br>
 Why do you recommend V 2.0.17 of ESP32 core for Arduino?<br>
 *1. The compiled binary file has become very large with core 3 and does no longer fit into the standard sketch/ota partition scheme.
 If you want to compile with core 3 you have to use a custom partition scheme.<br>
-2. With core 3 I faced some issues with http client occuring after about 20 hours of uptime.
+2. With core 3 I faced some issues with http client occurring after about 20 hours of uptime.
 I did a lot of investigation and I'm sure that this is a specific core 3 problem that can not be handled with code adjustments.
 With core 2 everything runs fine for days.*<br>
 <br>
 Can I just update via OTA from my existing *Tobers Multidisplay"?<br>
 *No. This is not a fork but a completely new version of the program with different files.
-Erase chip completely und do a clean fresh install.*<br>
+Erase chip completely and do a clean, fresh install.*<br>
 <br>
 Where are the English html files?<br>
-*To keep it simple I do not provide two versions of the html files (as you now it from the former version).<br> As an expert you can easily adopt the html files; but this is only a cosmetic issue and not necessary as the sites are self-explaining.<br>
+*To keep it simple I do not provide two versions of the html files (as you know it from the former version).<br> As an expert you can easily adapt the html files; but this is only a cosmetic issue and not necessary as the sites are self-explaining.<br>
 Of course the English language version for the messages on display is still implemented.*<br>
 <br>
 Why can I choose on "Musikinfo" between Spotify, Castweb and Info extern?<br>
 *The support of Castweb is experimental and not recommended.
-It bases on the [cast-web-api by vervallsweg](https://github.com/vervallsweg/cast-web-api) which is no longer maintained and very difficult to set up.
+It is based on on the [cast-web-api by vervallsweg](https://github.com/vervallsweg/cast-web-api) which is no longer maintained and very difficult to set up.
 It's better to just ignore this function.<br>
 Info extern is a simple API of my program: You can send a simple json string containing "Artist - Song" to "DEVICE_IP/musicInfo" and the display will show this string as music information.
 Take a look at the code for further information.*<br>
 <br>
 Which API do you prefer?<br>